 The duration of therapy is discussed below.
 (See 'Duration of therapy' below.)

-Two prospective observational studies in 253 patients evaluated the clinical outcome of an early switch from intravenous to oral therapy in the treatment of CAP [71,72].
-Patients met the following criteria prior to switching: resolution of fever, improvement in respiratory function, decrease in white blood cell (WBC) count, and normal gastrointestinal tract absorption.
-Only two patients failed treatment and the protocol was associated with high patient satisfaction .
+Two prospective observational studies in 253 patients evaluated the clinical outcome of an early switch from intravenous to oral therapy in the treatment of CAP [86,87].
+Patients met the following criteria prior to switching: resolution of fever, improvement in respiratory function, decrease in white blood cell count, and normal gastrointestinal tract absorption.
+Only two patients failed treatment, and the protocol was associated with high patient satisfaction .

 Similar outcomes were noted in a multicenter randomized trial in the Netherlands of 265 patients with CAP (mean age 70) admitted to non–intensive care wards .
-Patients were initially treated with three days of intravenous antibiotics and, when clinically stable, were assigned either to oral antibiotics to complete a total course of ten days, or to a standard regimen of seven days of intravenous antibiotics.
-There was no difference in 28 day mortality (4 versus 2 percent) or clinical cure rate (83 versus 85 percent), while the length of hospital stay was reduced in the oral switch group by a mean of 1.9 days (9.6 versus 11.5 days).
+Patients were initially treated with three days of intravenous antibiotics and, when clinically stable, were assigned either to oral antibiotics to complete a total course of 10 days or to a standard regimen of 7 days of intravenous antibiotics.
+There was no difference in 28-day mortality (4 versus 2 percent) or clinical cure rate (83 versus 85 percent), while the length of hospital stay was reduced in the oral switch group by a mean of 1.9 days (9.6 versus 11.5 days).

 In another randomized trial, a three-step pathway that involved early mobilization of patients in combination with the use of objective criteria for switching to an oral antibiotic regimen and for deciding on hospital discharge was compared to usual care .
 The median length of stay was significantly shorter in the patients who were assigned to the three-step pathway (3.9 versus 6.0 days).
 In addition, the median duration of intravenous antibiotics was significantly shorter in the patients who were assigned to the three-step pathway (2.0 versus 4.0 days).
 More patients assigned to usual care experienced adverse drug reactions (4.5 versus 16 percent).
 No significant differences were observed in the rate of readmission, the case-fatality rate, or patients' satisfaction with care.